 Goals are like signposts pointing you toward a future destination, keeping your eyes firmly fixed on the horizon.

 Systems, on the other hand, tether you to the present moment.
 They are the practical methods and techniques you employ to bridge the gap between where you are now and where you want to be.

 Adams cautions us about the pitfalls of goals:

 “… losing ten pounds is a goal (that most people can’t maintain), whereas learning to eat right is a system that substitutes knowledge for willpower.”

-So, what is the secret to generating a successful system?
+So, what’s the secret to crafting a successful system?